A Catholic liberal arts education

 At the core of a Caldwell University education is our liberal arts curriculum, designed to guide students to develop critical-thinking skills, appreciate diverse cultures, and acquire a moral and civic awareness.
 The knowledge, intellectual skills, sensitivities, and creativity you acquire transcend any major of study and profession for a lifetime of growth.
 According to a recent survey by the Association of American Colleges and Universities, 80% of employers agree that, regardless of major, every college student should acquire broad knowledge in the liberal arts and sciences.

-Caldwell University has 23 clubs where our students participate actively and enhance their leadership qualities.
+Caldwell University has 23 clubs in which our students participate actively and enhance their leadership qualities.
 Our institution believes in serving the community, and many of our students volunteer in various community-oriented activities.
 These clubs and organizations further enrich the experience of our students and enable them to have a fun time on campus.
-We also offer Greek Life, as our students are members of two sororities and one fraternity.
+We also offer Greek Life; our students are members of two sororities and one fraternity.